centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 ![adminareaerror]({{ 'assets/images/whmcs/cnic-migration/mappings.png' | relative_url }})

 Here you can define your desired mappings, specifying the desired losing and gaining registrars, any specific TLD, and wether the migrator should automatically retrieve the EPP auth codes via the losing registrar's WHMCS module.
+You can also specify which e-mail template you want to use for client notifications.

 ### EPP/Authorization Codes